drakelamyh/drakelamyh/README.md

 - 👀 I’m interested in learning about programming and data analytics.
 Areas of interest include JavaScript, Python, Excel VBA, Machine Learning and Artificial Intelligence, .

-- 🌱 I’m currently learning Python, SQL, Artificial Intelligence.
+- 🌱 I’m currently learning Python, SQL, Excel VBA, and Artificial Intelligence.

 - 💞️ I’m looking to collaborate on areas relating to Data Science and Data Analysis.